bbauska/W3Cx-5of5/README.md

 that &quot;this variable points to an object&quot; or &quot;references this object&quot;.
-And accessing the variable will automatically resolve the reference, meaning that the value of the variable is the referenced object.
+And accessing the variable will automatically resolve the reference, meaning that the value of the variable is the referenced object.</p>

-And&#41; let&apos;s see what happens when we copy a variable and modify the value of the variable that contains the copy.
-You will see that there are differences between variables that have a primitive value and variables that reference an object.
+<p>And&#41; let&apos;s see what happens when we copy a variable and modify the
+value of the variable that contains the copy.
+You will see that there are differences between variables that have a primitive value and variables that reference an object.</p>

-Let&apos;s start with primitive type&#133;With primitive type if we take variable a and put the value "2" in it, then, if we copy this value of this variable into another one, &#41;here I&apos;ve got the variable "x=2" and I set "x2" , "x2".
+<p>Let&apos;s start with primitive type&#133;With primitive type if we take
+variable a and put the value "2" in it, then, if we copy this value of this variable into another one, &#41;here I&apos;ve got the variable "x=2" and I set "x2" , "x2".
 So I&apos;ve got "x2" that is a copy of "x", then if I modify the copied value, if I say "x2=3", you can notice that "x", the original variable, has not been modified.
 We just made a copy of it, a complete copy, and we modified the copy without changing the original.
-Now with objects, it&apos;s completely different.
+Now with objects, it&apos;s completely different.</p>

-Let&apos;s take the "y" variable from the example.
-That is an object with the property "a", that has the value of 2.
+<p>Let&apos;s take the "y" variable from the example.
+That is an object with
+the property "a", that has the value of 2.
 If you look at the type of "y", it will say "y" is an object.
 Then, we copy "y" into "y2" and into "y3". "var y2=y" "y3=y".
 And then we modify one of the copy, "y2.a=3".
-We modify the property "a" of the object "y2".
+We modify the property "a" of the object "y2".</p>

-It says "y2" as the value equal to 3.
-But if we display also the value of the property "a" for "y" and "y3", you will see that their value is the same.
+<p>It says "y2" as the value equal to 3.
+But if we display also the value
+of the property "a" for "y" and "y3", you will see that their value is the same.
 If we display here, "y.a" and "y3.a", the value is exactly the same.
 It's because "y", "y2" and "y3" point to the same location into memory.
 They just hold the memory address of the location that contains the value.
-If we modify this value using the "y2" reference, we also modify the value of the property of "y3" and "y".
+If we modify this value using the "y2" reference, we also modify the value of the property of "y3" and "y".</p>

-You must understand this, take it slowly, look at the code, look at the video again until you are fine with that.
+<p>You must understand this, take it slowly, look at the code, look at the
+video again until you are fine with that.
 However, if we say "y2" equals another object, in that case, if we modify "y2": "y2.a = 20" here.
 Then if we display the value of "y2.a", it will say "20".
 But if we just try